WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 that will be automatically deleted when they are no longer referenced in the Wolfram Language code.
 More information can be found in the official LibraryLink `documentation <https://reference.wolfram.com/language/LibraryLink/tutorial/InteractionWithWolframLanguage.html#353220453>`_.

-It is clear that this plays nicely with object-oriented programming paradigm and it is the recommended way of referencing C++ objects from Wolfram Language.
-Two most notable alternatives include
+This allows for an object-oriented programming paradigm and it is the recommended way of referencing C++ objects from Wolfram Language.
+The two most notable alternatives are:

 * recreating C++ objects every time a library function is called

 * maintaining some sort of global cache with referenced objects, where each object is added on first use and manually deleted at some point.

-The second alternative is in a way utilized in LLU to greatly facilitate using MLEs and decrease the amount of boilerplate code needed from developers.
+LLU uses methods similar to the second alternative to facilitate using MLEs and decrease the amount of boilerplate code needed from developers.
 Namely, for each class that you register to be used as MLE, LLU will maintain a map, which associates managed C++ objects with IDs assigned to them by Wolfram Language.

 Register a class as Managed Expression
 =========================================

-Imagine with have a class `A` whose objects we want to manage from WL.
-We need to define the class, of course:
+Imagine with have a class `A` whose objects we want to manage from Wolfram Language.
+The class needs to be defined:

 .. code-block:: cpp
    :dedent: 1